ViktoriiaSilenko/jaxbMavenProject/README.md

 Parser XML schema (XSD) using JAXB.
 I use Maven.
-I need also implement filterind data for XML schema.
+I need also implement filtering data for XML schema.